-- Identification Card (Sponsor or Spouse) - Social Security Number - Immunization Record or transcription - Proof of Income: (i.e. Leave and Earning Statements/Pay Vouchers or proof of fulltime school enrollment) - Health Assessment/Sports Physical or Well Baby Check Up (due within 30 days of initial registration) - Local Emergency and Child Release Designee (minimum of two) - Family Care Plan (Dual/Single Military Only)
+- Identification Card (Sponsor or Spouse) - Immunization Record or transcription (not required for K-12 if enrolled in public school) - Proof of Income: (i.e. Leave and Earning Statements/Pay Vouchers or proof of full time school enrollment) if enrolling in full day, part day, before/after school care or camp. - Health Assessment/Sports Physical or Well Baby Check Up (due within 30 days of initial registration) see additional information below - Local Emergency and Child Release Designee (minimum of two) - Family Care Plan (Dual/Single Military Only)